 There are subjectives, and then there are these.
 While you may believe a work fits here, and you might be right, people tend to have rather vocal, differing opinions about this subject.
 Please keep these off of the work's page.

 BioWare really does need to work on picking its trailer music.
 And not just trailer music, either.
-This Is War by Thirty Seconds To Mars in the end credits of a fantasy game?
+This Is War by 30 Seconds to Mars in the end credits of a fantasy game?
 Airy LOTR-esque soprano in a sex scene?
 It just doesn't work.

 Leliana is supposed to be a bard, so she must sing at some point.
 However, both the buildup to the scene and the execution leave a lot to be desired.

 When she uses any of her song abilities in battle, she appears to lean her head back and howl.

 She doesn't mysteriously change voice actress, either.

 She's not singing - it's her old elven nanny's voice.